Pruitt To The Rescue! Trump Says EPA Was 'Clogging Up The Veins Of Our Country' | John Hawkins' Right Wing News

 I don’t think there’s a soul on this Earth – except maybe the people at the EPA – who think that the Environmental Protection Agency has actually had a positive effect on the people of the United States, let alone the planet.

-President Donald Trump appointed Scott Pruitt as head of the EPA with the soul purpose of making live easier for the American people.
+President Donald Trump appointed Scott Pruitt as head of the EPA with the soul purpose of making life easier for the American people.

 President Trump praised his newly sworn-in head of the Environmental Protection Agency at his rally in Melbourne, Fla., saying he’ll represent a “big difference” in reversing the actions of the Obama administration that were “clogging up the veins of our country.”